Yelshua/Git_101/README.md

 - Very wide bowl
 - Flat spoon or paddle
 - Bamboo sushi roller or plastic wrap
-- Very sharp knife
+- Very sharp knife (non-serrated)

-Avoid using metal bowls and utensils, as the vinegar in the sushi seasoning might react to it.
+Avoid using metal bowls and utensils, as the vinegar in the sushi seasoning might react to them.

 ### Instructions